 The Parent Development Interview

-(PDI: Aber et al., 1985; PDI-R:Slade et al., 2003) is a 45 item semi-structured clinical interview intended to examine parents’ representations of their children, themselves as parents, and their relationships with their children.
-Analagous to the AAI (George, Kaplan & Main, 1984), the PDI is intended to assess internal working models of relationships.
-Unlike the AAI, in which adults are asked about their past relationships with their parents, the PDI elicits representations regarding a current, ongoing, “live” relationship that is still evolving, that of the parent with her or his child.
-The parent is asked to describe her or his child’s behavior, thoughts, and feelings in various situations, as well as her responses to her or his child in these situations.
-The parent is also asked to describe him/herself as a parent and to discuss emotions stimulated by the experience of parenting.
-The interview strives in a number of ways to tap into parents’ understanding of their child’s behavior, thoughts, and feelings, and asks the parents to provide real life examples of charged interpersonal moments: “Describe a time in the last week when you and your child really clicked”, and then “a time when you and your child really didn’t click”.
+(PDI: Aber et al., 1985; PDI-R:Slade et al., 2003) is a semi-structured clinical interview intended to examine parents’ representations of their children, themselves as parents, and their relationships with their children.
+The PDI elicits representations of the current, ongoing, “live” parent-child relationship.
+The parent is asked to describe the child’s behavior, thoughts, and feelings in various situations, as well as their responses to the child in these situations.
+The parent is also asked to describe themselves as a parent and to discuss emotions stimulated by the experience of parenting.
+The interview strives in a number of ways to tap into parents’ understanding of their child’s behavior, thoughts, and feelings, and asks the parent to provide real life examples of charged interpersonal moments: “Describe a time in the last week when you and your child really clicked”, and then “a time when you and your child really didn’t click”.
 Such questions provide a direct means to evaluate the parent’s understanding of her/his own and her/his child’s internal experience at times of heightened affective arousal.

 The two versions currently in use are the Parent Development Interview – Full ,and the Parent Development Interview – Short.
 The interview has been for use with specific populations (parents of adopted children, children with learning disabilities, children on the spectrum, etc.).
 The interview has been translated into a number of languages.